M359AH/DepFine/README.md

 * YOU Can install the tool using the following command by pip3 -r requirmentes.txt install and the tool requirmentes will be installed inside your machine

+# Idea:

+* The tool until now is running for node.js dependencies only but in next realase will be allow for the other frameworks like gemfile, pypi

 # Usage :

 * You can use the tool using the following command by type: